If you want to learn practical skills and theory in the areas of professional cookery and food service, then this is the course for you.

 As a result, you may surprise yourself.
 In fact, students often report that they have cooked dishes that they never imagined they were capable of cooking.

 As well as providing a vocation, the ability to cook well is valuable personal skill that will benefit you, your family and your friends throughout your life.

-Why choose Brock for Introduction to Professional Cookery and Food and Beverage Service Level 1 Diploma?
+Introduction to Professional Cookery and Food and Beverage Service Level 1 Diploma?

 At Brock we are fortunate to have our own restaurant on campus that hosts paying customers.
 MJ’s, as it is known, has attracted diners for more than 20 years and has given thousands of budding cookery professionals their first taste of success.

 We also have highly-experienced teachers who know exactly what it takes to perform well in the food and drink business.
 In addition, we have excellent links with local employers, which will help you secure additional work experience opportunities.